stjordanis/Uptrend-Machine-Learning-Analytics-Platform/README.md

 HTML/JS/CSS are used with Tableau and Mapbox to develop a full-stack front-end application for readily available data visualizations in order to make business decisions on the machine learning intelligence it provides in a highly rapid manner.

-<strong>Prebuilt demo leverages Artificial Neural Networks to predict consumer behavior and vizualize in Tableau</strong>
+<strong>Prebuilt demo leverages Artificial Neural Networks to predict consumer behavior and vizualize in Tableau (Scroll down to see screenshots!)</strong>

 <div align="center">